Foreign relations of Albania

 The foreign relations of Albania are its relations with other governments and peoples.
 Foreign relations are conducted through the Ministry of Foreign Affairs in Tirana.
 The current minister is Elisa Spiropali.
 The current ambassador to the United Nations is Suela Janina.

 Albania is a sovereign country in Southern Europe and the Mediterranean that declared its independence on 28 November 1912.
 Its foreign policy has maintained a policy of complementarianism by trying to have friendly relations with all countries.
 Since the collapse of Communism in 1990, Albania has extended its responsibilities and position in European and international affairs, supporting and establishing friendly relations with other nations around the world.

 The main factors defining Albanian foreign policy consist of geopolitical location, population, economic crisis, and ties with Albanian diaspora throughout the world.
-It also maintains strong diplomatic relations with the EU (primarily Croatia, France, Germany, Italy) Balkan countries (primarily Kosovo, Greece and North Macedonia), Arab world, Canada, China, Turkey, Israel, India, Japan, South Korea, Switzerland, UK and the United States.
+It also maintains strong diplomatic relations with the EU (primarily Greece, Croatia, France, Germany, Italy) Balkan countries (primarily Kosovo, Turkey, and North Macedonia), Arab world, Canada, China, Israel, India, Japan, South Korea, Switzerland, UK and the United States.

 The main objectives of the Albanian foreign policy are the accession of Albania to the European Union, the international recognition of Kosovo, the recognition of expulsion of Cham Albanians, helping and protecting the rights of Albanians in Montenegro, North Macedonia, Greece, Serbia, Italy, and the Albanian diaspora.

 Albania was voted to become a member of the 15-country United Nations Security Council for a two-year term, 2022–23.